 Space-Time Isogeometric Analysis of Parabolic Evolution Problems

 DI Stephen Edward MooreOct.
 20, 2015, 1:30 p.m.
 S2 059

+Furthermore, we perform numerical experiments for space-time problems with singularities leading to reduced convergence rate.
 Mesh grading is a simple technique to recover the full rate.